When We Fight, We Fight To Win

 Professional Awards & Memberships

 In every year since 2014, Kate has been selected as an Illinois Super Lawyers Rising Star, a distinction that is limited to fewer than 2.5% of the attorneys in Illinois.
 Similarly, in each year since 2015, Kate was named an Illinois Emerging Lawyer, an honor bestowed on less than 2% of all lawyers licensed in Illinois.
+In 2023, Kate was named a Best Lawyers in America in Plaintiffs Personal Injury Litigation and Plaintiffs Medical Malpractice Law.
 In 2022, Kate received an Award for Excellence in Pro Bono Service from the US District Court for the Northern District of Illinois.
 In 2021, Kate was recognized as one of the Top 50 Women in the Law by the Chicago Daily Law Bulletin.
 In 2020, Kate was named one of the top 10 Emerging Women Lawyers in the State of Illinois.
 In 2019, Kate was named one of the 40 Lawyers Under 40 in the State of Illinois.
 She was selected from a group of more than 1,500 nominations.

 Kate is active in several bar associations including the Women’s Bar Association of Illinois, the Illinois Trial Lawyers Association, the Illinois State Bar Association, the Chicago Bar Association, and she also serves on Loyola’s Alumni Board of Governors.
 In 2020, Kate was installed as President of the Women’s Bar Association of Illinois and was the youngest woman in the Association’s 105-year history to lead the organization.
 Kate is regularly asked to speak and teach other lawyers through seminars put on by these associations.